tymyrddin/red-bo/source/docs/prep/overflow1.md

 # Using Immunity Debugger

-1. Start the AttackBox or run from a Kali connected to THM over VPN
+1. Run Kali VM connected to THM over VPN.
-2. Start the Machine and note the IP address.
-Remote desktop from your Linux virtual machine or the AttackBox to the IP address of the Machine using Remmina.
+2. Start the Room Machine and note the IP address.
+Remote desktop from your Kali VM to the IP address of the Machine using Remmina.

 ```text
 xfreerdp /u:admin /p:password /cert:ignore /v:MACHINE_IP /workarea
 ```

-## Setting up Immunity
+## Start Immunity

 | ![First run Immunity](../../_static/images/overflow1a.png) |
 |:--:|
 | Immunity setup |

 3. In the Machine, right-click the `Immunity Debugger` icon on the Desktop and choose `Run as administrator`.
-4. When Immunity loads, , configure mona (bottom of Immunity):
+4. When Immunity loads, configure mona (bottom of Immunity):

 ```text
 !mona config -set workingfolder c:\mona\%p